ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 # Constructor

-During our chapter 1 discussion, we talked about the STATE of an OBJECT, any real world entity has a state.
-Consider a person walking in rain, he will get wet and by time, he might get cold.
-Now person is in wet and cold state, he might have started dry and warm state from home.
-Similarly, software objects have state and during interaction with other objects, it will change.
-These state has important part in decision making of software entities.
-We learned to define OBJECT using class, learned antomy of a class and instantiate it with `new` to create an OBJECT.
+ We learned to define OBJECT using class, learned antomy of a class and request to instantiate it with `new` keyword.
 Now our big question is...

-`How we can set the state of an object?`
+`Who creates the object for us?`

 Let me introduce `Constructor`, every class contains a costructor and get invoked to create an OBJECT.
 Constructor can be called as a special method that get's called every time, when we create an OBJECT using `new` keyword.
 Same constructor method is used to set the state of an OBJECT.